hm-lang/core/proposals/README.md

 value that they will receive after any futures are completed (and we recommend a timeout `uh` being present for a result error).
-If the caller wants to treat the function as a future, i.e., to run many such futures in parallel, then they ask for it as a future using `um` before the function name, which returns the `um~t` type, where `t` is the normal function's return type.
+If the caller wants to treat the function as a future, i.e., to run many such futures in parallel, then they ask for it as a future using `Um` before the function name, which returns the `um~t` type, where `t` is the normal function's return type.
-You can also type the variable explicitly as `um t` and then void using `um` before the function name.
+You can also type the variable explicitly as `um t` and then void using `Um` before the function name.
+Note there could be an issue with the default name for an `um~t` type, but we can resolve that by always using namespaces if we want a default-name `um`, e.g., `MyNamespace Um: um~t` for a default-named future variable.
-TODO: is `um myFunction(...)` compatible with generic specification, e.g., `MyValue: um string` or `MyArray: um array[int]`?
+TODO: maybe use a different variable here, like `Ff` for "future factory", e.g., for `Ff someVeryLongRunningFunction(...)`.  then if people want to switch out the future implementation or instantiate their own factories, they can.

 ```
 someVeryLongRunningFunction(Int): string